umati/Sample-Server/README.md

 #### Scope

-This implementation provides simulations for the machine tool and woodworking specification, which changes most values in a pseudo random way.
+This implementation provides simulationed instances for the machine tool and woodworking specification, which changes most values in a pseudo random way.
 As no real machine simulation is done in the background, the values need not correlate with each other.
 Also only reading of values of OPC UA-clients is implemented.
 All write requests are ignored silently.

 #### Docker Image